rhyeal/aws-rotate-iam-keys/README.template.md

 synchonzing credentials across multiple computers using both [SpiderOak](https://spideroak.com) and [Sync.com](https://sync.com), but YMMV.

-AWS Rotate IAM Keys also assumes you only have 1 active access key at a time.
+AWS Rotate IAM Keys also assumes you only have 1 access key at a time.
 This is normal practice for IAM users.
-The maximum number of active keys is 2, and you need to be able to create a new key when rotating your access keys.
+The maximum number of keys is 2, and you need to be able to create a new key when rotating your access keys.

 ## Installation